Toni500github/oshot/README.md

 ### Linux
 - If oshot gives linking library errors, when trying to run it, then try to use the AppImage release instead.
-- If `oshot` doesn't take the screenshot, then you need to take the screenshot from an external tool and either pipe into stdin or use the `-f /path/to/image` flag.
+- If you try to copy the text into the clipboard and doesn't work, try to launch `oshot --tray` and then from the system tray you launch oshot

 If still errors, please open an [Issue](https://github.com/Toni500github/oshot/issues) and take a screenshot/paste the text of the error appearing in the console when executing oshot
 ## Usage